-The minimum edge of pavement elevation for road construction is five feet above mean sea level (NAVD), or the lowest edge of pavement shall be above the 25-year storm event as indicated in the stormwater management plan, whichever is the more stringent.
+- The minimum edge of pavement elevation is five feet above mean sea level (NAVD88), or - The lowest edge of pavement will be above the 25-year storm event as indicated in the current stormwater management plan (stormwater master plan or watershed management plan).

-3.5.5.
+1.5.5.
 General Stormwater Requirements

-3.5.5.1.
+1.5.5.1.
 Connections.